Overview of the Impact MA in Applied Psychology

 1. Overview

-The Impact Master of Arts in Applied Psychology is a practice‑oriented, research‑informed graduate programme designed to equip professionals with the psychological expertise required to lead people, organisations, and systems in an age of rapid technological change.
+The Impact Master of Arts in Applied Psychology is a practice‑oriented, research‑informed degree designed to equip professionals with the psychological expertise required to lead people, organisations, and systems in an age of rapid technological change.

-Building on a shared Applied Psychology core, the Impact MA is offered through five specialised programmes, each focusing on a distinct layer of human development: from the individual, to teams and organisations, to human‑centred technology and large‑scale transformation.
+Building on a shared Applied Psychology core, the Impact MA degree is offered through five set programs, each focusing on a distinct layer of human development: from the individual, to teams and organisations, to human‑centred technology and large‑scale transformation.

 2. Key Information